OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 Both tools provide a similar user experience and the following features:

 * Tests use Gherkin-like syntax and offer a visual representation of test execution
-* You create the test structure using Web Blocks that the tool provides
+* You create the test structure using UI Blocks that the tool provides
-* Test code is implemented through actions that are bound to each used Web Block
+* Test code is implemented through actions that are bound to each Block
-* Test Web Blocks are organized into normal screens called Test Suites
+* Test Blocks are organized into screens called Test Suites

 ## Installing the BDDFramework